This cheat sheet explains everything you need to know about Power BI, Microsoft's data visualization toolset.

 Power BI is Microsoft's suite of data visualization tools.
 The suite allows users to transform data found within, and even outside of, the enterprise.
 Power BI can tap into numerous data sources, including SQL Server, Excel, Salesforce, and Google Analytics.

-As of November 2016, Power BI can readily access more than 60 data sources.
+As of June 2019, Power BI can readily access more than 100 data sources, which are listed in the common connector library on Microsoft's website.

 - Microsoft integrates Cortana and Power BI in an attempt to simplify big data analytics (TechRepublic)